stratapp-ai/stratapp-ai.github.io/_blog/what-s-really-going-on-in-my-company.md

   of meetings or calls per day, alongside 20 instant messages per hour.
 Everyone seems a bit stressed and I keep hearing how busy and time poor we all are. '
 video_id: ''
-banner_image: "/uploads/#stratapp - 10 apps in 1 - without title.png"
+banner_image: "/uploads/10 apps in 1 - with title.png"
 slug: what is going on in my company
 seo_title: what’s really going on in my company?
 seo_description: 'We have 22 software applications.
 We average 200 emails and 5 hours
   of meetings or calls per day, alongside 20 instant messages per hour.
 Everyone seems a bit stressed and I keep hearing how busy and time poor we all are. '
-feature_image: "/uploads/#stratapp - 10 apps in 1 - without title.png"
+feature_image: "/uploads/10 apps in 1 - with title.png"

 ---
 Year on year I see daily priorities pulling our time and focus away from achieving our strategic goals.

 I keep reflecting on [Covey’s four quadrants](https://en.wikipedia.org/wiki/The_7_Habits_of_Highly_Effective_People "The 7 Habits of Highly Effective People") and the challenge of balancing time and resources between urgent versus important.